GoodbyePlanet/go-sort-algorithms/README.md

 # Note
 I'm Java developer and I want to get familiar with Go programming language.
-As the exercises I will try to implements aforementioned algorithms.
+As the exercises I will try to implement aforementioned algorithms.